Embiid scores season-best 42 points, 76ers top Hawks 121-109

 TIP-INS

-Hawks: Forward Onyeka Okongwu missed Saturday night’s game for what Atlanta described as personal reasons. … Bogdan Bogdanovic did work out before Saturday’s game as he continues his recovery from a right knee injury that has sidelined him the first 13 games of the season.
+Hawks: Forward Onyeka Okongwu missed Saturday night’s game for what Atlanta described as personal reasons. … Bogdan Bogdanovic worked out before the game as he continues his recovery from a right knee injury that has sidelined him the first 13 games of the season.

 UP NEXT

 Hawks: Travel to Milwaukee for a Monday night game against the Bucks.
-It will be the third meeting between the teams in 16 days, with each side taking one win so far.
+It will be the third meeting between the teams in 16 days, with each side winning once so far.

 76ers: Hosts Utah on Sunday night in the second game of a five-game homestand.